The role of (non)contextuality in Bell's theorems from the perspective of an operational modeling framework: Predictability

-\begin{theorem} There are an infinite number of outcome predictable model instances that satisfy CHSH. \end{theorem} \begin{proof} Consider model instance patterns $4,7,10,13$ in Table~\ref{tab:outcomePred1}.
-These are all guaranteed to satisfy CHSH.
-For example, in model instance pattern number 4, the correlations are $(w,x,y,z)=(\gamma_{1}+\gamma_{13},\gamma_{2}+\gamma_{14},\gamma_{3}+\gamma_{15},\gamma_{4}+\gamma_{16})=(1,1,1,1)$.
-Hence the $s$-functions are $(2,2,2,2)$.
-The models instance patterns $7,10,13$ similarly have $s$-functions between $-2$ and $2$.
+\begin{Theorem} There are an infinite number of outcome predictable model instances that satisfy CHSH. \end{Theorem} \begin{proof} The example from Thm.~\ref{thm:opPredInfinite} is NC, hence satisfies all CHSH inequalities.
+Obviously there are an infinite number of choices for the two defining parameters $(\rho_1,\rho_{16})$.
+As another example, consider model instance number 7 in Table~\ref{tab:predOutcomeTable}.
+The correlations are $(w,x,y,z)=(\gamma_{1}+\gamma_{4},\gamma_{5}+\gamma_{8},-\gamma_{10}-\gamma_{11},-\gamma_{14}-\gamma_{15})=(1,1,-1,-1)$.
+Hence the $s$-functions are $(-2,-2,2,2)$, all of which satisfy CHSH.
 Obviously infinitely many values can be assigned to the non-zero $\gamma_{k}$'s which yield these same $s$-function values. \end{proof} \qedhere